vedangwartikar/smart-lab-assistant/README.md

 - Enter the Slack Legacy token in main.py

-The code is multi-platform and is tested on both Windows and Linux.
+The code is multi-platform and is tested on both Windows and Unix/Linux machines.

 ### How to Run